 According to the Vienna Convention, holders of UK driving licences are allowed to drive in Brazil for 180 days, counting from the day they enter the country, as far as they have their original passport and original valid driving licence with them.
 After this period, please contact the nearest DETRAN office to apply for the recognition of your driving licence.

-Information about taxation in Brazil can be obtained from the Secretariat of the Federal Revenue of Brazil.
+Information about taxation in Brazil can be obtained from the Receita Federal do Brasil (Brazilian Federal Revenue).

 This information is provided as a general guide and is based upon information provided to the embassy by the relevant local authorities and may be subject to change at any time with little or no notice.
 The FCDO and the British Embassy will not be liable for any inaccuracies in this information.
 British nationals wishing to obtain any further information must contact the relevant local authority.